KEY INDIVIDUALS

 • Issued permanent removal letter explicitly stating removal was for speaking publicly about my experience.

-• Used Logan's disclosures to construct psychological profile, reframed analysis as "apocalyptic thinking."
+• Used Logan's disclosures to construct psychological profile, weaponized disclosures to frame me as paranoid and delusional.

 • Named retaliation for protected speech in writing on agency letterhead.